- Hilary W. Becker

 - Andrew Scholtz

-Associate Professor of Classics and Undergraduate Director, PhD 1997, Yale University.
+Associate Professor of Classics and Department Chair, PhD 1997, Yale University.
 Greek Literature

 - John H. Starks, Jr.

-Associate Professor of Classics and Department Chair, PhD 2004, University of North Carolina at Chapel Hill.
+Associate Professor of Classics, PhD 2004, University of North Carolina at Chapel Hill.
 Non-Western Ethnicity in the Classical World, Greek and Roman Drama, Roman Historiography.

 - Mary Youssef

-Assistant Professor of Arabic, PhD 2012, University of Wisconsin, Madison.
-Arabic literature, Middle East Studies, Postcolonial Studies, Gender Studies, the Contemporary Egyptian Novel
+Associate Professor of Arabic, PhD 2012, University of Wisconsin, Madison.
+Arabic literature, Middle East Studies, Postcolonial Studies, Gender Studies, the Contemporary Egyptian Novel.